gkeenans/gkeenan.co/src/avgab/03-the-meat-grinder.md

     fileSize: '34498150.4'

     # A per-episode description if you want it
-    description: 'Read this original post in its entirety (including all of the footnotes and links you could ever ask for) at this link: [https://gkeenan.co/avgb/the-meat-grinder](https://gkeenan.co/avgb/the-meat-grinder)<br><br>
+    description: 'Read this original post in its entirety (including all of the footnotes and links you could ever ask for) at this link: <a href="https://gkeenan.co/avgb/the-meat-grinder">https://gkeenan.co/avgb/the-meat-grinder</a><br><br>

 A Very Good Audio Blog is fully produced from start to finish by me, Keenan.'